achertovsky/yii2-bluesnap/readme.md

             // 'authToken' => $encodedString;
             'antiFraudSalt' => 'some word/phrase/anything that u want to use. it gonna be used to generate anti-fraud token. make sure only u and trusted people know it :)', 'sellerId' => 'fillme',
+            'dataProtectionKey' => 'fillme', //set it only if you want to use "Require Notification Receipt".
+Otherwise it wont be used
         ],
     ],
     'components' => [